-- 1. Coordination: The Director of Success Center/Testing/Continuing Education will meet with the Success Center Advisory Committee to facilitate services and determine needs of students. - 2.
-Subjects: Assistance and tutorial services will be provided for all academic subjects following a published tutoring schedule. - 3.
-Referral: Students may be referred to the Success Center by faculty or counselors or may seek assistance upon their own initiative. - 4.
-Schedule: The Success Center is open the following hours:
+- Coordination: The Director of the Success Center/QEP will meet with the Success Center Advisory Committee to facilitate services and determine the needs of students. - Subjects: Assistance and tutorial services will be provided for all academic subjects following a published tutoring schedule. - Referral: Students may be referred to the Success Center by faculty or counselors, or may seek assistance upon their own initiative.